orriduck/Udacity-ML-Engineer-Capstone-Project/project_report.md

 ## Algorithms

-In total, including the way we create the dependant variable, we've used three ways to estimate if a commit message is a good one, specifically we have
+In total, including the way I create the dependant variable, I've used three ways to estimate if a commit message is a good one, specifically I have
 1. A rule based system (as our benchmark)
 2. A binary classification model based on the rule feature (as another benchmark)
 3. A neural network which ingests some of the rule-basd feature and text features as input (as our experiment model structure)